salary-arrears-in-india

 What are Salary Arrears?

-Salary arrears are the pending amounts that an employee was supposed to get earlier but didn’t receive on time.
-This usually happens when someone gets a salary hike, but the increased amount starts showing only from a later month.
+Salary arrears are amounts that an employee was supposed to receive in an earlier month but were paid later.
+This usually happens when a salary increment, revision, bonus, or payroll correction is applied from a past date.

 Scenarios for Salary Arrears